-directions for energy or market ancillary services.
-Between April 2017 and 30 June 2020, more than 540 directions were issued by AEMO, of which fewer than 50 were directions for non-market services.
-In recent years, directions for non-market services have included directions for:
+In recent years, directions for other compensable services have been rare relative to the number of directions for energy or market ancillary services.
+Between April 2017 and 30 June 2020, more than 540 directions were issued by AEMO, of which fewer than 50 were directions for other compensable services.
+These other compensable services directions included a direction for: